oslocyclotronlab/Qkinz/README.md

 Build
 ----
 To build the package, you need the [**Qt SDK**](http://www.qt.io/).
 It has only been built using Qt5.5, but may work with other versions as well.
+To build, navigate to the folder containing the source and run qmake and then make.

 Download
 ----